apache/pulsar/site2/docs/concepts-messaging.md

 ## Message deduplication

-Message **duplication** occurs when a message is [persisted](concepts-architecture-overview.md#persistent-storage) by Pulsar more than once.
-Message ***de*duplication** is an optional Pulsar feature that prevents unnecessary message duplication by processing each message only once, *even if the message is received more than once*.
+Message duplication occurs when a message is persisted](concepts-architecture-overview.md#persistent-storage) by Pulsar more than once.
+Message deduplication is an optional Pulsar feature that prevents unnecessary message duplication by processing each message only once, even if the message is received more than once.

 The following diagram illustrates what happens when message deduplication is disabled vs. enabled: